Inside this issue

 Overview

-The January 2013 issue of NASA Tech Briefs and Photonics Tech Briefs presents a comprehensive overview of the latest advancements and innovations in technology, particularly focusing on consumer electronics, photonics, and aerospace applications.
-This edition highlights several key articles and features that showcase cutting-edge research and development in these fields.
+The January 2013 edition of NASA Tech Briefs and Photonics Tech Briefs presents a wealth of information on the latest advancements in technology, particularly in the fields of consumer electronics, photonics, and aerospace.
+This issue highlights innovative solutions and products that are shaping the future of these industries.

 -